-After reviewing more than 100 banks, here are the 10 best banks for a startup business, with links directly to the provider:
+After reviewing over 100 banks, here are the 10 best banks and fintechs for a startup business, with links directly to the provider:

 - Chase Member Federal Deposit Insurance Corp.
 (FDIC). : Best overall bank for startups with full-service banking

-- Bluevine Provider is a fintech platform backed by and FDIC-insured through a supporting bank partnership with Coastal Community Bank. : Best for earning interest on smaller balances and best business line of credit
+- Bluevine Provider is a fintech platform backed by and FDIC-insured through supporting bank partnerships.
+Checking and card services are provided by Webster Bank, N.A., member FDIC; savings account services are provided by American Deposit Management Co. and its partner banks. : Best for earning interest on smaller balances and best business line of credit

 - Grasshopper Member FDIC. : Best for earning interest on larger checking balances